 HomeExchange, as a global community of home exchangers, cannot administer legal advice, but we can keep our members informed on local legislation through the sharing of important links and information.

-Over the past few months, many HomeExchange Members from Honolulu, Hawaii, have been writing into our Member Support about notices in the mail regarding their HomeExchange listings.
-Upon further analysis, our team discovered a New Ordinance on Short-Term Rentals that went into effect this past Summer 2019.
+Last year many HomeExchange members from Honolulu, Hawaii, were writing into our Member Support about notices in the mail regarding their HomeExchange listings.
+Upon further analysis, our team discovered a New Ordinance on Short-Term Rentals.
+In recent months we discovered that the previous ordinance was updated and will go into effect on October 23, 2022.

 - Allows a limited number of new Bed and Breakfast Homes (B&B) in non-resort areas under a new registration process, with annual renewal required.